51Degrees/ip-intelligence-cxx/README.md

 git submodule update --init --recursive
 ```

 If you have downloaded this repository as a zip file then these sub modules need to be downloaded separately as GitHub does not include them in the archive.
-In particular, note that the zip download will contain links to LFS content, rather than the files themselves.
-As such, these need to be downloaded individually.

 ## Build tools